riyadshauk/news/README.md

 ### Step 1: Update public/javascripts/config.js

-You will need to change `const testEnv = false;` to `const testEnv = true;` in `public/javascripts/config.js`, and update your public URL from `const publicApiURL = 'https://riyadshauk.com/news';` to whatever your public URL is that is accessible from the statically served files in any browser.
+You will need to change `const testEnv = true;` to `const testEnv = false;` in `public/javascripts/config.js`, and update your public URL from `const publicApiURL = 'https://riyadshauk.com/news';` to whatever your public URL is that is accessible from the statically served files in any browser.

 ### Step 2: Serve the website from your webserver of choice

 #### Heroku, other PaaS

-It should, more or less as usual.
+It should work as usual, more or less.

 #### NGINX